 My contact details are firstname.lastname@example.org

-Our topic for this term is all about the industrial revolution and our investigative title is: 'How did industrialization change life in Britain?'.
-This is a history based topic so we will be learning about the past of our country and our local area.
-We will also be holding a Victorian Day where the children will be able to experience what life was like for a Victorian school child.
+Our topic for this term is all about the human circulatory system and our investigative title is 'What Keeps Us Beating'.
+It is a science based topic, so we will be conducting some experiments and will be in need of some supplies so please keep your eyes open for messages sent via Ping!
 Please see the topic web (below) for further information about our learning this term.

-PE will be on Monday afternoons (with Mr Jones) and Wednesday afternoons (with Mrs Greenough).
-Please ensure that the children come into school on these days wearing their school PE kit : shorts or tracksuit bottoms (depending on the weather), trainers, school jumper or fleece.
+PE will be on Thursday afternoons (with Mr Shooman) and Wednesday afternoons afternoons (with Mrs Greenough).
+Please ensure that the children come into school on these days wearing their school PE kit: shorts or tracksuit bottoms (depending on the weather), trainers, school jumper or fleece.

 Spelling - Weekly spellings will link to a website called spellingframe.co.uk where the children can access online tests to assist them with their learning.